stephaneVercouillieBMID/slate/source/jose.html.md

 </code>

 <ol>
-  <li value="10">Encrypt the JWS using A128CBC-HS256 algorithm (<a href="https://tools.ietf.org/html/rfc7518#section-5.2.3">RFC7518</a>).
+  <li value="10">Encrypt the JWS using A128CBC-HS256 algorithm.
 The algorithm takes as input four strings: the CEK, the AAD, the JWE Initialization Vector and the payload (= the JWS) which were computed in the previous steps.
 The algorithm returns two string outputs: the JWE Ciphertext and the Authentication Tag.
   <li>Base64url-encode the JWE Ciphertext.</li>
   <li>Base64url-encode the JWE Authentication Tag.</li>
   <li>Assemble the final representation by concatenating the five base64url encoded strings, and separate them with period ('.') characters.
 An example of a JWE object is given below.</li>